 This allows you to have a separate internal working title for the interaction, and choose another external description for it.
 If no label is set, the interaction name will be used instead.

-3.2 View labels
+4.2 View labels

 When setting an accessibility label for the entire view, the label will be the first thing to be read when the view is opened.
 Select the view and head over to the Settings tab to add your label.

-3.3 Element labels
+4.3 Element labels

 If an accessibility label is set for an element, it will be read to the user when they navigate to the element.
 So for example for buttons, the label would be read instead of the button text when keyboard focus is moved to the button.
-For images (which are purely visual elements), the element is ignored if no label is set.

 It depends on the element and its original text if an accessibility label is needed.
-If you need to see the context of the button text to understand its purpose, adding a separate label for it is a good idea.
+If you need to see the context of the button to understand its purpose, adding a separate label for it is a good idea.
 For instance, if you have a contact form and a button that says "Send", the button might not make too much sense if you cannot see the form.
 Hence, using an accessibility label like "Send the form and move to the next step" can be set.

-3.4 Link titles
+4.4 Link titles

 When using links in which the link text itself is not that descriptive, a title can be given to the link.
 The titles are shown as tooltips for desktop users and will be read by screen readers.

-4. Text element types and hierarchy
+5.1 Element types and hierarchy

 Interaction builder allows you to give your text elements structure by defining the type of the text element; Title, Heading, Subheading or Body.